220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Expiring sessions still considered valid until exact expiry time"
 - **Impact**: Security risk near session expiration

+> No system grace period so it will not invalidate sessions until exactly at expiry time

+> Solution: Add grace period for system so sessions that are about to become invalid in the next minute are invalidated.

 **Ticket PERF-407: Performance Degradation**

 - **Reporter**: DevOps